Eadith/IAI-MuSe23-Personalisation/README.md

 ## Features

 For the official multimodal features, please refer to [official support](https://www.muse-challenge.org/challenge/data).
-An extended of the visiual features (VPT, APViT EmoNet, MVFace, EAC), we extract those features by employing the pre-trained models released by themselves.
+An extended of the visual features (VPT, APViT EmoNet, MVFace, EAC), we extract those features by employing the pre-trained models released by themselves.
-The detail feature extractor for VPT refering to [this link](https://github.com/KMnP/vpt), APViT refering to [this link](https://github.com/youqingxiaozhua/APViT), EAC refering to [this link](https://github.com/zyh-uaiaaaa/Erasing-Attention-Consistency), MVFace refering to [this link](https://github.com/xiaoboCASIA/SV-X-Softmax), EmoNet refering to [this link](https://github.com/face-analysis/emonet).
+The detail feature extractor for VPT refers to [this link](https://github.com/KMnP/vpt), APViT referring to [this link](https://github.com/youqingxiaozhua/APViT), EAC referring to [this link](https://github.com/zyh-uaiaaaa/Erasing-Attention-Consistency), MVFace referring to [this link](https://github.com/xiaoboCASIA/SV-X-Softmax), EmoNet referring to [this link](https://github.com/face-analysis/emonet).
 Please put the extracted features in the same directory as the official features.

 ## Training